 Peer Review Process

-The journal checks the paper’s composition and arrangement against the journal’s Author Guidelines to make sure it includes the required sections and stylizations.
-The quality of the paper is not assessed at this point.
+- The SAR Editorial Board will check the paper’s composition and arrangement against the journal’s Author Guidelines to make sure it includes the required sections and stylizations as well as the possibility of cases of scientific misconduct including authorship, ownership, and plagiarism.

-Potential reviewers consider the invitation against their own expertise, conflicts of interest and availability.
+- Potential reviewers consider the invitation against their own expertise and availability.
 They then accept or decline.
 If possible, when declining, they might also suggest alternative reviewers.